tracee/tracee/README.md

 ## Shipped context information
 TracEE creates the following context identfiers on the fly if not configured otherwise:

-    * TraceeServlet generates a pseudo-unique request id (configurable length)
+    * it generates a pseudo-unique request id (configurable length)
-    * sessionid ... continue here
+    * it generates a session id base on the servlet session id.
+Since the servlet session id is a secure

 ## Performance considerations